AmbiqAI/heartkit/docs/datasets.md

 # Datasets

-A number of datasets are readily available online that are suitable for training various heart-related models.
+Several datasets are readily available online that are suitable for training various heart-related models.
 The following datasets are ones either used or plan to use.
 For _arrhythmia_ and _beat classification_, [Icentia11k](#icentia11k-dataset) dataset is used as it contains the largest number of patients in a highly ambulatory setting- users wearing a 1-lead chest band for up to two weeks.
 For segmentation, synthetic and [LUDB](#ludb-dataset) datasets are being utilized.
 Please make sure to review each dataset's license for terms and limitations.

 ---